Robotmurlock/TNT-VectorNet-and-HOME-Trajectory-Forecasting/README.md

 To train `TNT-Vectornet` it is also required to transform vectorized HD maps (acquired from previous step) into polylines structure (config section: `graph/data_process`)
 Note: Set `visualize: True` to visualize output.

+Multiprocessing for this script is currently disabled until fixed.
+Please use single process (data\_process: n\_processes: 1).

 ```
 python3 vectornet/script_transform_to_polylines.py --cfg [cfg]
 ```